p-g1/WeatherApp/README.md

 Cross-device compatability:
 Effort has been made to design a responsive app.
 Testing has shown it to be consistent across landscape oriented devices / screens of different sizes however portrait oriented screens are not yet catered for.

+User error feedback:
+I would like to provide the user with an error message in the event the api returns no data.
+Currently they get nothing.
+This would be as simple as a black screen with a message to try later.

 -

 Technical Debt: